jtmelton/appsensor/README.md

 Contributing
 ------------

 Want to contribute?
 Great!
-Start at mailto:owasp-appsensor-project@lists.owasp.org
+Start on the mailing list at owasp-appsensor-project@lists.owasp.org